wurstscript/WurstScript/manual.md

 If you already have an iterator or want to access further functions of the iterator you can use the for-from loop.
 The translation is very similar:

+	let iterator = myList.iterator()
-	for A a from i
+	for segment from iterator
-		Statements
+		//Statements
+	iterator.close()

 	// is equivalent to:
+	let iterator = myList.iterator()
-	while i.hasNext()
+	while iterator.hasNext()
-		A a = i.next()
-		Statements
+		segment = iterator.next()
+		//Statements
+	iterator.close()

-**Note** that you have to close the iterator i yourself.
+**Note** that you have to close the iterator yourself.

 ### Iterators

 So how do you write your own iterator?
 Just provide the following functions:
--  function hasNext() returns boolean (return if there is another object left)
+-  function **hasNext()** returns boolean (return if there is another object left)
--  function mext() returny TYPE (return the next element for your type)
+-  function **next()** returns TYPE (return the next element for your type)

 With this two functions you get an iterator which can be used in for-from loops.

 To make a type usable in for-in loops you have to provide

--  function iterator() returns Iterator for your type, that returns an iterator object.
+-  function *iterator()* returns Iterator

+for your type, that returns the object for the iteration.
+This can either be a handle, like in the group-iterator or an object like the List-iterator.
-That iterator class should also provide a close functions which clears all resources allocated by the iterator.
+Your iterator should also provide a close function which clears all resources allocated by it.
 Most often the iterator just destroys itself in the close function.

 Look at the 2 examples from the stdlib: